cakama3a/Prometheus82/README.md

 - Currently, the permissible error of the Prometheus 82 tester is ±0.69 ms (when testing sticks).

 ## License
 This project is licensed under the Prometheus 82 License.

-It may be used for non-commercial purposes only.
-Any derivative works must include a prominent notice crediting "Prometheus 82 by John Punch (https://gamepadla.com)" in the visible part of the program.
+- **For enthusiasts and bloggers**: You may use the Prometheus 82 Tester for non-commercial purposes (e.g., videos, posts, reviews) free of charge, provided you include a prominent notice crediting "Prometheus 82 by John Punch" and a link to https://gamepadla.com in your content.
+- **For commercial use**: Corporations or organizations wishing to use the tester for commercial purposes, such as testing gamepads and publishing results, must contact the author at john@gamepadla.com to negotiate a commercial license.
+Commercial use without a prior agreement is prohibited.

 See the [LICENSE](LICENSE) file for details.

 ## Contact
 john@gamepadla.com